AbdnBiomechEng/TechForParalysis/Meet_The_Team.md

 When not working, Alice enjoys playing the piano, painting, and working with fabric.
 At the weekends she can often be found out in the garden or spending time with her two cats.

 ![Alice](https://github.com/dblana/TechForParalysis/blob/master/Photos/Alice.jpg "Alice Faux-Nightingale")

-### Professor Rory O’Connor
-Rory is the Director of the Charterhouse Rehabilitation Technology Laboratory at the University of Leeds.

-### Mr Simon Pickard
-Simon is a consultant orthopaedic surgeon at the Robert Jones and Agnes Hunt Orthopaedic Hospital (RJAH).

-### Dr Neil Postans
-Neil is a clinical engineer responsible for the Functional Electrical Stimulation service at RJAH.